bimobject/docs/docs/documentation/in-dashboard.md

 features:
   - title: Product creation
-    details: A quick introduction to creating your first product in Eando X. This guide will cover the basics, and get you up and running quickly.
+    details: A quick introduction to creating your first product in EandoX.
+This guide will cover the basics, and get you up and running quickly.
     link: /documentation/guides/creating-your-first-product
     linkText: Learn more
     target: _blank